fieldtrip/website/development/realtime/fmri.md

 the ''FolderWatcher'' and client-side code of the FieldTrip buffer.
 Detailed Doxygen-style documentation is provided in ''PixelDataGrabber.h'', and developers can also look at ''pixeldata_to_remote_buffer.cc'' for a simple example of using this class in a command-line application.
-A slightly more complex program is compiled from ''gui_streamer.cc'', which combines the PixelDataGrabber with a small GUI written with FLTK (http://www.fltk.org).
+A slightly more complex program is compiled from ''gui_streamer.cc'', which combines the PixelDataGrabber with a small GUI written with [FLTK](http://www.fltk.org).
 This program provides a few buttons for starting and stopping to monitor for new files, and to connect to/disconnect from a FieldTrip buffer (see above).